jamescarruthers/PlotteRXY/Firmware/readme.md

 PlotterXY uses Grbl_ESP32: https://github.com/bdring/Grbl_Esp32

 1. Download Grbl_ESP32.
-Folloow the instructions.
+Follow the instructions.
 2. Copy the PlotterXY_E4.h file to the machines folder.
 3. Compile and upload to the FYSETC E4 board. (remember that the board needs power!)